John Barsa: Early life and education

 The son of a Cuban refugee, Barsa was born and raised in Miami, Florida.
-He earned a Bachelor of Arts in international affairs from Florida International University and a graduate diploma from the Syracuse University National Security Management Fellows Program at the Maxwell School of Citizenship and Public Affairs.
+He earned a Bachelor of Arts in international affairs from Florida International University and later received an executive education certificate from the Syracuse University National Security Management Fellows Program at the Maxwell School of Citizenship and Public Affairs.

-Military Service
+Military service

 Barsa began his career in public service in the United States Army Reserve.
 He became an enlisted soldier in the 3rd Battalion of the 11th Special Forces Group, and later the 450th Civil Affairs Battalion.

-Legislative Branch
+Legislative branch

 Barsa served in the United States House of Representatives on U.S. Representative Lincoln Díaz-Balart's staff in the 1990s.
 During this period, he assisted Rep. Diaz-Balart with the passage of legislation such as the Nicaraguan Adjustment and Central American Relief Act and the Helms-Burton Act.
 In 2011, as a Republican candidate he campaigned for the Virginia House of Delegates, but lost to incumbent Democrat Scott Surovell.